-Christopher's best known piece is also one of the most critically acclaimed, universally popular video game themes ever, winning the first and only Grammy award ever awarded to a piece of video game music.
+Christopher's best known piece is also one of the most critically acclaimed, universally popular video game themes ever, winning the first Grammy award ever awarded to a piece of video game music.
 The Washington Post called it "sophisticated", Time Magazine called it "anthemic", while The Guardian called it "an intelligent meeting of melody and theme".

 Christopher was hired by Warner Brothers Pictures and director Jon M. Chu to transform the classic 1930s Chinese melody 'He Ri Jun Zai Lai' into a sizzling, old-school Hollywood opener for the one of the most talked-about films of 2018, 'Crazy Rich Asians'.